 Late on Rent?
-Here Are Important Things To Know
+Here Are Important Things For You To Know

 Making ends meet in today's economy is difficult.
 Millions of people have lost their job and are struggling to pay rent and put food on the table.
 If you are currently hurting for cash, you are not alone.
 It's incredibly stressful when you know the rent due date is days away, and you don't have the money.